pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 The procedure described above allows for numerical gradient computations of particular classes of multivariate, scalar-valued functions, and can easily be extended to vector-valued functions as well -- simply apply the procedure component-wise to each function.

-We illustrate both the graph structure of computations as well as the propagation of the der with an example.
+We illustrate both the graph structure of computations as well as the propagation of the derivative via the chain rule with an example.
 As each step in automatic differentiation involves a single elementary function, each of these "steps" can be used as input into an outer function.
 An example graph of automatic differentiation of the function *sin(2x)* can be seen below, where *x<sub>n</sub>* represents the *n*th step of the function.

 ![graph struct](./graph_structure.PNG)